javipalanca/simfleet/docs/advanced-config.rst

 line or use the simpler and more intuitive graphical interface.

 SimFleet supports a wide variety of urban mobility scenarios, as the simulator includes predefined agents and strategies.
-In this section, we will explore how to use both interfaces of advance mode and the different simulation scenarios available.
+In this section, we will explore how to use **command-line interface (CLI)** of advance mode and the different simulation scenarios available.

 The Config file: Structure